Difference Between Theme and Topic

 1. A topic is a subject matter or main idea of a piece of writing, conversation, or another form of communication.

-2. A theme is an underlying message, moral, or lesson throughout a story, narrative, or artistic work, often addressing broader issues or universal human experiences.
+2. A theme is an underlying message, moral, or lesson throughout a story, narrative, or artistic work, addressing broader issues or universal human experiences.

 3. The primary distinction between a topic and a theme is that a topic serves as the focus of a discussion.
 In contrast, a theme conveys a deeper meaning or insight that transcends the surface-level subject matter.